emqx/emqx-operator/docs/en_US/tasks/configure-emqx-license.md

 ## Task Target

-- How to configure EMQX Enterprise Edition License.
+- How to configure EMQX Enterprise License.
-- How to update the EMQX Enterprise Edition License.
+- How to update the EMQX Enterprise License.

 ## Configure License

-EMQX Enterprise Edition License can be applied for free on EMQ's official website: [Apply for EMQX Enterprise Edition License](https://www.emqx.com/en/apply-licenses/emqx).
+EMQX Enterprise License can be applied for free on EMQ's official website: [Apply for EMQX Enterprise License](https://www.emqx.com/en/apply-licenses/emqx).

 Here are the relevant configurations for EMQX Custom Resource.
 You can choose the corresponding APIVersion based on the version of EMQX you wish to deploy.
 For specific compatibility relationships, please refer to [EMQX Operator Compatibility](../README.md):